NathanielMH/Neural-network-projects/README.md

 The model receives text (tweets in particular) and predicts whether they are positive or negative in sentiment.

 ### Architecture
 We apply transfer learning and load embedding layers from a pretrained dataset.
 After, we add a dropout layer to avoid overfitting and add adaptability to the new dataset.
-We then have a Conv1D layer with relu activation, a bidirectional LSTSM layer with 16 dimensions, and two dense layers with activation functions relu and sigmoid respectively, with 512 neurons and 1 neuron for the output.
+We then have a Conv1D layer with relu activation, a bidirectional LSTM layer with 16 dimensions, and two dense layers with activation functions relu and sigmoid respectively, with 512 neurons and 1 neuron for the output.

 ### Parameters
 The optimization algorithm is rmsprop and the loss function is binary crossentropy as they have proved to perform well on binary classification problems.

 ### Training
 The model was trained for 20 epochs.

+## Poetry generator
+Given a corpus of words, the model generates a continuation based on previous sentences.

+### Architecture
+Embedding layer with embedding dimension/ output dimension of 100, Bidirectional LSTM layer with 150 dimensions and an output layer of shape the amount of words present in the corpus, with softmax activation.

+### Parameters
+The optimization algorithm is adam, a variant of stochastic gradient descent and the loss function is categorical cross_entropy.

+### Training
+The model was trained for 50 epochs.